Noeska/illegiblesemantics/projects/proj-2.md

 # Crossover Genres
 When it comes to crossover genres, certain genres, or elements of them, are more likely to "crossover" than others.
 As it with fashion, so it is with Extreme Metal: Black goes with everything.
 Indeed, you can find bands that play Blackened Death (**Akercocke**, **Angelcorpse**, **Belphegor**), Blackened Death-Doom (**Bölzer**, **Necros Christos**, **Soulburn**), Blackened Speed (**Bulldozer,** **Exorcist**, **Sodomizer**), Blackened Thrash (**Aura Noir**, **Deströyer 666**, **Witchery**), Blackened Grindcore (**Absvrdist**, **Sunlight's Bane**, **Vomit Fist**), Blackened Noise (**Enbilulugugal**, **Gnaw Your Tongue**, **Sutekh Hexen**), Blackened Sludge (**Inter Arma**, **Lord Mantis**, **Tombs**), the list goes on.

 This may need some explanation.
-Early in the 1990s, Black Metal was often used synonomously with "Satanic Metal" by fans and artists alike because to many of them it really was all about devil worship.<sup>11</sup> Furthermore, a string of church arsons in Norway and incidents of grave robbery throughout Europe -- even in the heart of Heerlen, a small city in the south of the Netherlands --, were not unknown after the emergence of the scene, and all contributed to the cementing of the label and stereotype of "Satanic Metal" in the public conscience.
+Early in the 1990s, Black Metal was often used synonymously with "Satanic Metal" by fans and artists alike because to many of them it really was all about devil worship.<sup>16</sup> Furthermore, a string of church arsons in Norway and incidents of grave robbery throughout Europe -- even in the heart of Heerlen, a small city in the south of the Netherlands --, were not unknown after the emergence of the scene, and all contributed to the cementing of the label and stereotype of "Satanic Metal" in the public conscience.

 But of course, no genre holds or can hold a monopoly on the practice of Satanism or any religion.
 And indeed, plenty of musicians and artists outside of the Black Metal scene are (and have been) sort of interested and entrenched in these things.
 But the label has stuck, and so now we use "Blackened" as an "adjective-predicate," or a shorthand, for specific non-Black Metal bands and genres that deal on some level with the Occult.